Other Posts

 External Credits (Approved external credentials)

 These are documents or credentials earned by a student upon successful completion of an external course that falls outside the normal B.C. school curriculum.
 Because these courses are developed and offered outside the B.C. school system, they must meet specific criteria in order to be authorized as an external credential course.
-The Ministry of Education maintains a list of approved external organizations, courses, and credentials that is accessible here.
+The Ministry of Education maintains a list of approved external organizations, courses, and credentials that can be searched through the BC MOE course registry.

 Although external credentials may contribute towards graduation requirements, they may or may not meet general or specific admissions requirements for post-secondary institutions.
 It is students’ responsibility to verify admissions requirements for the post-secondary institutions they plan to attend.

-An external credential will be assigned a “Transfer Standing” (TS) credit, or where possible a letter grade and percentage.
+An external credential will be assigned a “Transfer Standing” (TS) credit, or where possible a letter grade and percentage determined by the school staff and administration in consultation with the district staff when appropriate.

 Equivalency (Documented Prior Learning*)